sidharrth2002/LaBo/report/main.typ

   caption: [Sample Images from the HAM10000 dataset]
 ) <samples>

-The COVID-19 Radiography Database comprises 33,920 posterior–anterior chest X-ray images, covering COVID-19, viral/bacterial pneumonia, and normal cases.
+The COVID-19 Radiography Database comprises 33,920 posterior–anterior chest X-ray images, covering COVID-19, viral/bacterial pneumonia, and normal cases #cite(<RAHMAN2021104319>)#cite(<9144185>).
 It integrates multiple datasets, including COVID-19 cases from Qatar, Italy, Spain, and Bangladesh, alongside pre-pandemic pneumonia datasets from the USA.
-While we initially considered the NIH ChestX-ray14 dataset, its multi-label nature required sigmoid-activated association matrices within our concept bottleneck setup—leading to gradient explosion during training, making it unsuitable for our architecture.
+Training, validation and test splits are  While we initially considered the NIH ChestX-ray14 dataset #cite(<nih-xray>), its multi-label nature required sigmoid-activated association matrices within our concept bottleneck setup — leading to gradient explosion during training, making it unsuitable for our architecture.

+#figure(
+  image("images/covid-qu-samples.png", width: 80%),
+  caption: [Sample Images from the COVID-QU-Ex dataset] ) <samples>

 // The Covid-19 Radiography database contains 33,920 posterior-anterior chest X-ray images spanning Covid-19, normal and pneumonia-infected samples; it is a combination of COVID-19 and past pneumonia datasets, collected across Qatar, Italy, the USA and Bangladesh.
 We initially tried employing NIH X-Ray, but the architecture did not scale for multi-label classification that then required sigmoid activations on the association matrices, exploding the loss.